 #1 Cotton Candy Margarita

 I’ll never drink a cotton candy margarita without thinking of my sisters, especially my youngest sister, Alana.
-She wasn’t all too sure about trying the Corpse Reviver No. 2.
-But she sure enjoyed sipping this little drink right out of our cotton candy packaging cups!
+She wasn’t too sure about trying the Corpse Reviver No. 2.
+But she enjoyed sipping this little drink right out of our cotton candy packaging cups!
 Me too!

 #2 Smores Martini